Published

 This manual grind also creates more chances for human error and delays that frustrate brokers and clients.

 Heron changes this by turning messy, unstructured documents into structured, actionable data.
-It extracts information from ACORDs, analyzes loss runs, validates supplemental applications, and applies predefined criteria automatically.
+It uses intelligent document processing to scrub key details from ACORDs, analyze loss runs, validate supplemental applications, and apply predefined criteria automatically.

 What once took hours now happens in seconds, giving underwriters instant insights from both historical data and enriched submissions.